 - Ascites (abnormal fluid in the abdomen) or

 - Dehydration or

-A nurse or other trained health professional will give you levoleucovorin. levoleucovorin is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you levoleucovorin in a medical facility.
+It is given through a needle placed into one of your veins.

-It is very important that your doctor check your closely to make sure that levoleucovorin is working properly.
-Blood and urine tests will be needed to check for unwanted effects.
+It is very important that your doctor check your progress closely while you are receiving levoleucovorin to make sure it is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur:

 - blistering, crusting, irritation, itching, or reddening of the skin

 - chest tightness